Neeko-iko/JavierLauncher/README.md

 # Javier
 Javier is a minecraft server launcher that is intended for those who have multiple servers in a folder, but only run 1 at a time

-If you only have 1 server, and need a quick and easy server launcher that applies to (hopefully) everything, then you should swap over to the old but still useful [master branch](https://github.com/Neeko-iko/JavierLauncher/tree/master)
+If you only have 1 server, and need a quick and easy server launcher that applies to (hopefully) everything, then you should swap over to the old but still useful [master branch](https://github.com/Neeko-iko/JavierLauncher/tree/master) which is maintained by [Jumpy](https://www.github.com/jumpyvonvagabond) in her free time.

 thank